Congreso Obrero de Filipinas

 The Congreso Obrero de Filipinas (Labor Congress of the Philippines, acronym COF) was a trade union federation in the Philippines, established in 1913 and dissolving into a paper organization which vanished towards the end of the 1930s.
-The TOF was the second labor federation in the history of Manila's labor movement.
+The COF was considered the second labor federation in the history of Manila's labor movement.

 History

 Establishment

 The congress was established on May 1, 1913.
 Its first convention was attended by 155 representatives from 35 organizations.
 Participating in its first convention were various occupation groups such as cigar makers, government employees, typographers, lithographers, bookbinders, journalists, sailors, clerks, mechanics, and lawyers.
 The first COF convention lasted four days.
 Hermenegildo Cruz was elected president, while Primitivo Cruz was chosen as secretary.

 The COF manifesto had five goals: